-Dr. Donald Kendrick is Director of Choral Activities at California State University, Sacramento, where he conducts the Concert Choir, Men's Chamber Choir and the University Chorus.
-At CSUS he also directs the Graduate Degree Program in Choral Conducting that he initiated in 1986.
-His CSUS Choirs have performed in Europe, the United States and Canada, where they appeared on an international telecast at the invitation of the Prime Minister of Canada.
+Dr. Donald Kendrick is Director of Choral Activities at California State University, Sacramento, where he conducts the Chamber Choir, Women's Chorus and the University Chorus.
+He also directs the Graduate Degree Program in Choral Conducting that he initiated in 1986.
+His choirs have performed in Europe, the United States and Canada, where they appeared on an international telecast at the invitation of the Prime Minister of Canada.

-Dr. Kendrick the founding Conductor and Artistic Director of the 180-voice Sacramento Choral Society and Orchestra that presents several concerts each season in the Sacramento Community Center Theater.
+Dr. Kendrick the founding Conductor and Artistic Director of the 170-voice Sacramento Choral Society and Orchestra that presents several concerts each season in the Sacramento Community Center Theater.

 Dr. Kendrick is also Organist and Director of Music at Sacramento's Sacred Heart Church where he conducts Vox Nova (Sunday 9:30 a.m.
-Men's Chorus) and Schola Cantorum, an ensemble that has recorded and toured throughout North America and recently completed a concert tour of Spain.
+Men's Chorus) and Schola Cantorum, an ensemble that has recorded and toured throughout North America and has enjoyed concert tours in the United States, England, Spain, Italy and Austria.
 In addition, he is Co-Founder and Artistic Director of the Sacramento Children's Chorus and was recently awarded a Certificate of Recognition from the California State Assembly for his work in promoting choral music for youth in the greater Sacramento area.

 Dr. Kendrick has prepared choruses for such leading orchestras as the Boston Symphony, the Boston Pops, the Toronto Symphony, the San Jose Symphony, the Chautauqua Symphony, the Baton Rouge Symphony, the Sacramento Symphony, and other orchestras in Canada.